-Just click the Accessible Tickets icon - you'll see it on each event on our website to find out how to book tickets or read the guide below.
+Just click the Accessible Tickets icon - you'll see it on each event on our website (ticketmaster.co.uk) to find out how to book accessible tickets or read the guide below.

 How to make a booking at the Venue

-If we're not selling accessible tickets for the event you’re interested in, click the accessible icon for all the info you need to contact them.
+If we're not selling accessible tickets for the event you’re interested in, click the accessible icon on the event page for all the info you need to contact the venue.

 We'll sell accessible seats online wherever possible.
-If we are selling online, just follow the instructions you see when you click on the accessible icon and you can complete your booking from there, you will need send us proof of disability after you've made your booking see (Accessible tickets online verification) below.
+If we are selling tickets online, just follow the instructions you see when you click on the accessible icon and you can complete your booking from there, you will need send us proof of disability after you've made your booking see (Accessible tickets online verification) below.

 Accessible Tickets Online Verification

 As more accessible tickets are sold online and to help ensure accessible tickets are convenient to book, Free Essential Companion tickets are only available to disabled fans that require them (please be aware the free companion policy may not be applicable on/for every event/venue).
 Offering these free tickets presents a risk of fraud if not handled carefully.
 That’s why we put measures in place to ensure that this scheme is not abused and will require evidence to support fans request.

 To see if an event is part of our Accessible Tickets Online Verification , just click the Accessible Tickets icon on the event you are looking to purchase tickets for- you'll see it on each event on our website.
 If it is, once you have made a booking we will contact you within 72 hours of purchase, requesting proof of disability – you can also submit your accessible information here